scipioni/beesensor/led_button/README.md

 | Supported Targets | ESP32-C6 |
 | ----------------- | -------- |

-# Light Switch Example
+# Light Button Example
-Whith the press of the button on the board, the led 15 lights up
+Whith the press of the button on the board, the led 15 lights up and, with another press, it goes off.

 ## Hardware Required